codepic/Codepic.Cli/docs/enablers.md

 - **Local-first flow** — Each enabler must support the feedback-loop principles in `docs/background.md`: fast local iteration, actionable output, and parity with CI environments.
 - **Documented entry points** — Operators and agentic assistants should understand when and how to install an enabler before invoking tasks that depend on it.

+## Prerequisites vs. Enablers

+- **Prerequisites** are the non-negotiable foundations the CLI depends on everywhere (for example PowerShell 7+, Invoke-Build, Git).
+They belong in onboarding docs and bootstrap checks because every module requires them.
+- **Enablers** are optional toolchains layered on top of the prerequisites.
+Modules may opt in to Terraform, Bicep, container CLIs, or other stacks without inflating the base install.
+- Keep prerequisites documented separately (for example in `README.md` or module onboarding notes) so contributors know what must exist before any CLI command succeeds.
+- When a prerequisite evolves into an optional scenario, move it into the enabler catalogue and document the opt-in lifecycle below.

 ## What Qualifies as an Enabler

 An asset should be treated as an enabler when it meets at least one of these criteria: